collinbashore/data-science-and-analytics-UNLV/Milestone Project 2/README.md

 ## Objectives

-* Join the two data tables bird_data and city_weather using SQL
+* Create a new dataset, using SQL and Python, by joining the two data tables bird_data and city_weather.
-* Clean/Wrangle the joined data table and perform basic Exploratory Data Analysis (EDA) on numeric and categorical features.
+* Cleaning the joined data table and perform basic Exploratory Data Analysis (EDA) on numeric and categorical features.
 * Build dashboards for each of the traveler profiles for travelers to plan their trips for bird watching.

 **The French Traveler**